eoap/inference-eoap/docs/index.md

 The Best Practice includes recommendations for the application design patterns, package encoding, container and data interfaces for data stage-in and stage-out strategies focusing on three main viewpoints: Application, Package and Platform.

-The focus of this documentation set is the inference using an ONNX model.
+The focus of this documentation set is the inference using an ONNX model where the application package wraps the inference function using ONNX python runtime.

 ## The model

 The model is a Convolutional Neural Network (CNN) trained with Keras against the benchmark dataset EuroSAT.

+The tile based classification application takes a trained model in the ONNX format and does the inference on Sentinel-2 Level-1C data.

+The model was trained using a Sequential Convolutional Neural Network (CNN) with Keras based on the benchmark dataset EuroSAT.